 Italians eat almost 8 kilos of gelato each year.
 In the Peninsula, there are almost 20,000 gelaterie with an annual income of euro 1,5 billion and eight out of ten are artisanal.
 Where is the queen of Italian gelato?
 That’s Rome, where there are almost 2,000 gelato parlors!
 The best gelato in Rome is filled with new innovative flavors, the timeless classics, and award-winning creators.

 Where is the best gelato in Rome?
-There are three neighborhoods you can’t miss: Trastevere, Monti, and Testaccio.
-And the food and walking tours of You Local Rome take you to some of these locations thanks to this Rome food guide.
+There are gelaterie spread all around but three neighborhoods really can’t be missed out: Trastevere, Monti, and Testaccio.
+By the way the food and walking tours of You Local Rome take you to some of these locations thanks to this Rome food guide.

 Rome food guide: where can you find the best gelato in Rome?